dmagnant/FinanceAutomation/README.md

 PROBLEM:

-As an individual I would like to track my personal finances, but I do not want to provide my credentials to a 3rd party aggregator like Mint.
+As an individual investor I would like to track my personal finances, but I do not want to provide my credentials to a 3rd party aggregator like Mint.

 SOLUTION: